Pacific Debt Relief Company Logo

 Disclaimer: We are not qualified legal or tax professionals and are not giving advice.
 Always speak with a qualified professional before making any legal or financial decisions.

-Have you ever found yourself staring at an unpaid bill, wondering if it could land you in legal trouble?
+Have you ever found yourself staring at an unpaid bill, wondering: "Can a collection agency sue you?"
+The answer is yes—debt collectors can and do file lawsuits against consumers with unpaid debts.
 The world of debt collection can be intimidating, leaving many to question: just how small does a debt need to be before it triggers legal action?
-In this article, we'll dive into the complexities of debt collection practices, exploring the minimum amounts that debt collection agencies typically consider worth pursuing through legal channels.
+In this comprehensive guide, we'll dive into the complexities of debt collection lawsuits, exploring when agencies typically pursue legal action and what you can do to protect yourself.

-Whether you're dealing with a nagging credit card balance or an overlooked medical bill, understanding these thresholds can provide you with valuable insights to better assess your risk and consider your next steps.
+Whether you're dealing with a nagging credit card balance, an overlooked medical bill, or other unpaid debts, understanding the legal thresholds and your rights can provide you with valuable insights to better assess your risk and plan your next steps.

 If you would like to speak to a debt specialist right away, we offer a FREE consultation.